ToliaGuy/typed-jsx-language-tools/README.md

 ### Why should you care?
-This improves typesafety of JSX. e.g. You can restrict the type for Components children
+This improves typesafety of JSX overall.

-But this allows building next gen frontend frameworks for example: Based on Effect-TS https://effect.website/
+But whats better, this allows for building next gen typesafe frontend frameworks for example: Based on Effect-TS https://effect.website/

 ![Effect-TS-framework](images/app-global-errors.png)

+_Global errors view: see all possible errors at a glance._

 You don't see just a happy path, but also what kinds of error components can fail with.

 ![show-fallback](images/catch-specific-error.png)
+_Showing a specific fallback UI when a typed error is caught._
 And showing fallback UI for different errors, much more easily.

 After we took care of the error we already have two left
 ![two-errors-left](images/app-after-catching-error.png)

+_After handling one error, two remaining errors are shown._

 ### Current state
 For now this is done through language server.
 But also a solution should be made